finbourne/lusid-sdk-csharp-preview/sdk/docs/QuotesApi.md

             var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to retrieve the quotes.
 Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the quotes.
 Defaults to return the latest version of each quote if not specified. (optional) var maxAge = maxAge_example;  // string | The duration of the look back window in an ISO8601 time interval format e.g. P1Y2M3DT4H30M (1 year, 2 months, 3 days, 4 hours and 30 minutes).
-This is subtracted from the provided effectiveAt datetime or cut label to generate a effective datetime window inside which a quote must exist to be retrieved. (optional) var quoteIds = new Dictionary<string, QuoteSeriesId>(); // Dictionary<string, QuoteSeriesId> | The time invariant quote series ids of the quotes to retrieve.
+This is subtracted from the provided effectiveAt datetime or cut label to generate a effective datetime window inside which a quote must exist to be retrieved. (optional) var requestBody = new Dictionary<string, QuoteSeriesId>(); // Dictionary<string, QuoteSeriesId> | The time invariant quote series ids of the quotes to retrieve.
 These need to be               keyed by a unique correlation id allowing the retrieved quote to be identified in the response. (optional)

             try
             {
                 // [BETA] Get quotes
-                GetQuotesResponse result = apiInstance.GetQuotes(scope, effectiveAt, asAt, maxAge, quoteIds);
+                GetQuotesResponse result = apiInstance.GetQuotes(scope, effectiveAt, asAt, maxAge, requestBody);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)